 book covers and then asked for feedback from the students.

-felt empowered to know that their ideas mattered.
-From an educator
+they felt empowered to know that their ideas mattered.
+From an

-experience and an honor; one that my students will never forget."
+incredible experience and an honor; one that my students will

 Christine Barr - School Librarian - Fabyan Elementary - Geneva, IL

-the years.
-Some are more entertaining than others, but in the end, they
+over the years.
+Some are more entertaining than others, but in the

-are presentations.
-That’s why our latest experience with author Jeff
+end, they are presentations.
+That’s why our latest experience with

 As his book Electro-Pup enters its final pre-publication phase, Jeff

-fourth and fifth grades, we looked at three possible covers and Jeff
+third, fourth and fifth grades, we looked at three possible covers

-shared excerpts from the book in order to elicit comments.
-At times he
+and Jeff shared excerpts from the book in order to elicit comments.

-Pup would be published, not to mention with a sense of ownership that
+Electro-Pup would be published, not to mention with a sense of

 Meredith Carlson, School Librarian, Williamsburg Elementary